fastjengine/FastJ/README.md

 ### Template Projects
-Check out these template projects for FastJ!
-They're the fastest way to jump right into using FastJ.
+Use a template project!
+It's the fastest way to jump into using FastJ.

+Choose a programming language from the ones below.
+We suggest Java, as it has the most support:
 - Java: https://github.com/fastjengine/fastj-java-template

+However, Kotlin and Groovy are reasonable options as well:
 - Kotlin: https://github.com/fastjengine/fastj-kotlin-template
 - Groovy: https://github.com/fastjengine/fastj-groovy-template